theshingstar030818/parse-push-plugin/README.md

 	});

 	//
-	//you can also listen to your own custom subevents
+	//you can also listen to your own custom events
-	// Note: to push custom subevent, include 'event' key in your push payload,
+	// Note: to push custom event, include 'event' key in your push payload,
    // e.g. {alert: "sup", event:'chat'}
 	ParsePushPlugin.on('receivePN:chat', chatEventHandler);
 	ParsePushPlugin.on('receivePN:serverMaintenance', serverMaintenanceHandler);